-Many people swear that they’re leg cramps have been cured with simply supplementing magnesium.
+Many people swear that their leg cramps have been cured by simply supplementing magnesium.
 I didn’t find this to be true in my case but I think it made the cramps less violent and less frequent.

 Be careful with the dosing. though.
 Magnesium is notorious for causing diarrhea.
 On the other hand, this makes it a great laxative if you ever need one.

 Creatine is a sports supplement that essentially increases the amount of cellular energy stored within your muscle cells.
 Creatine will cause your muscle cells to store additional water as well.